francdomain/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. a script that deletes all the regular files (not the directories) with .js
 11. a script that counts the number of directories and sub-directories in the current directory
 12. a script to display 10 newest files in the current directory
+13. a script that takes a list of words as input and prints only words that appear exactly once